 General Industrial.
 An Industrial use where byproducts such as smoke, odor, dust or noise are not discernable from beyond the property boundary.
-Operations may require substantial commercial vehicle access for distribution and deliveries.
-Examples include large-scale non-animal food processing, commercial warehouses or wholesale distribution centers or energy industry services.
+Operations may require commercial vehicle access for distribution and deliveries.
+Examples include non-animal food processing, commercial warehouses or wholesale distribution centers or energy industry services.

 Industrial.
 An Industrial use capable of producing significant byproducts discernable from outside the building and property including noise, odors, or other potentially offensive materials.
 Operations may require substantial commercial vehicle access for distribution and deliveries.
-Examples include food-processing involving animals, metal or chemical manufacturing.
+Examples include food-processing involving animals (large-scale), metal or chemical manufacturing, and data centers which consistently produce noise discernable at the property line.